thisisarsh1/NutriScan/README.md

 ## Requirements
 This is the main page of the NutriScan website.
 To access the platform's features, authentication is required.
 This ensures that your history and personalized data are securely stored for a tailored user experience

+## To use
+On the landing page, you have two options: either scan the barcode directly or manually enter the barcode for analysis.